Mikee Cojuangco-Jaworski: Film

+Television

 Personal life

 Cojuangco-Jaworski is also an actress and a commercial model.
-She is married to Pasig congressman Robert "Dodot" Jaworski, Jr., son of basketball player, senator Robert "Sonny" Jaworski.
-They have three sons named Robert Vincent Anthony III (Robbie), Rafael Joseph (Raf) and Renzo.
+She is married to Pasig Vice Mayor Robert "Dodot" Jaworski, Jr., the son of basketball player and ex-senator Robert "Sonny" Jaworski, since 1999.
+They met during a group date in 1997.
+Together, they have three sons named Robert Vincent Anthony III (Robbie), Rafael Joseph (Raf) and Renzo.

+She previously dated Aga Muhlach in 1994.